EricFillion/happy-transformer/docs/pages/1-text-generation/3-settings.md

 ---

 # Text Generation Settings

-By default a text generation algorithm called "greedy" is used.
-This algorithm simply picks the most likely next word.
-However, there are more sophisticated ways to perform next generation as described in this [article](https://huggingface.co/blog/how-to-generate) by Hugging Face.

 A class called GENSettings() is used to control which algorithm is used and its settings.
 It is passed to the "args" parameter for HappyGeneration.generate_text().